-Muscles by themselves cannot supply a firm foundation because they are made of flexible tissue which are constantly in tension or release and therefore changing shape and size.
+Muscles by themselves, cannot supply a firm foundation because they are made of flexible tissue which is constantly in tension or release and therefore changing shape and size.
 Using muscle tissue as a foundation would require holding it tense continually, which is not what they are designed for.
 The structures in the human body that are designed for creating stability are bone, tendons, and muscle working together.
-As described in a previous presentation about Bodywork, tendons, and similarly ligaments, are inflexible components that retain their shape and length consistently over time.
+As described in a previous presentation about structural posture, tendons, and similarly, ligaments, are inflexible components that retain their shape and length consistently over time.
 If you look at an internal diagram of the rib cage, you can see the complex matrix of tendons and muscles that make it up.
 It is clear that any voluntary muscle movements available within the rib cage are very limited.
 The muscles are small and criss cross so that they pull almost in opposition.
 There is also an abundance of tendons.
 Compare this to muscles in the arms and legs, for instance where there are less tendons and where muscular movements we can make are large and profound.
 It is clear that any changes you wish to make in the way that the ribcage behaves requires altering the tendons that bind it together.
 If you have developed a weak structure in your chest, then strengthening this will require working on those tendons and developing their relationships with bone and muscle so that you can get a better grip on yourself.

 The main event

 Good body grip is at the heart of good human functionality and can be improved using bodywork.

-Bodywork exercises that benefit body grip can be found in many disciplines such as Martial Arts and Yoga.
+Bodywork exercises that benefit body grip can be found in disciplines that use stretch and hold such as yoga.
 Body building pretty much requires that you have good body grip, because otherwise it doesn't work so well.
 So if you have tried body building and find that it isn't rewarding, then perhaps it is because you haven't got good body grip and you need to change how you lift the weights.